Lani274/tutorial-flask-login/README.md

 <h1>This is the sign up page</h1>
 {% endblock %}
 ````
+We again extend the *base.html* template because we want to have a consistent layout, while also providing individual sections for our different pages.

-Inside of *auth.py* we don't want the html code inside, but instead our templates.
+Inside of *auth.py* we don't want the HTML code, but our templates instead.
 Replace the *p* tags with render_template().
 Also add the code shown in the comments:
 ```python
 from flask import Blueprint, render_template # add this